The Art of Custom Jewelry

 For those of you who are not familiar with either Puerto Rico or San Juan, Castillo San Felipe del Morro is a 16th century Spanish fortification atop a cliffside promontory, with its cannons pointing seaward to help protect the island from attacks.
 Unfortunately, in 1898 El Morro fought her final battle when the United States navy bombarded the fort during the Spanish- American war.

 As Rey was explaining all of this to me, I started to get enthusiastic about the opportunity to make someone’s dream come true again.
 One of the things I love the most about being in the jewelry business is making custom pieces of jewelry.
 When we are designing a custom piece of jewelry for you, we can take the client along for the journey and show them step by step how the piece gets made.
-We are using todays latest technology to create your custom jewelry which would be digitally designing the piece from scratch, which is better known as Cad/Cam (computer aided design).
+We are using todays latest technology to create your custom jewelry, which would be digitally designing the piece from scratch, which is better known as CAD/CAM (Computer Aided Design/Computer Aided Manufacturing).
 When we use this method, we can digitally control every aspect of the piece of jewelry we are creating from the thickness of the metal to the size of the piece and the final weight of the jewelry.
 You will be able to see exactly how the piece will look before we start to make it.
 The client will receive a computer-generated picture of exactly what the piece will look like before we even start to manufacture it.
-If any changes need to be made its usually just a few clicks of a mouse and some other minor adjustments which our designer instructs the software to perform.
-When we use Cad/Cam there are never any errors.
-All the designs and computer-generated renderings must be approved by you, before any work begins.
+If any changes need to be made, its usually just a few clicks of a mouse and some other minor adjustments which our designer instructs the software to perform.
+When we use CAD/CAM, there are never any errors.
+All the designs and computer-generated renderings must be approved by you before any work begins.
 The second method we use to create custom pieces of jewelry is carving out a piece of wax by hand and then casting it in the metal of your choice.

 I knew how much the pendant would mean to him so I too was anxious to give it to him.
 I remember the day Rey came to pick up his pendant.
 He was very excited to see how it came out.
 After all, he did wait six weeks to receive it.
 When I opened up the box and presented him his new pendant his face lit up, he had a grin from ear to ear, completely overwhelmed with joy.
 It was like watching a little boy opening gifts on Christmas morning.
 We hit the nail on the head.
 Let’s just say Rey is another completely satisfied customer of AJ’s Jewelry.
 We were very happy we could make his dream pendant a reality for him.